 WHAT WE PROVIDE

-MISSION REPORT: KENYA
+MISSION REPORT: NEPAL

 Sources: CIA’s The World Factbook, The Joshua Project, U.S. Department of State

 Dr. Samuel Rai

 Dr. Rai is the General Secretary of the United Baptist Churches of Nepal.
 Additionally, he serves as a member of Carey Outreach Ministries for the regions of Nepal and Bhutan.
 Samuel gives oversight to over 100 churches within his network.